cfengine/documentation/resources/additional-topics/content-driven-policy.markdown

 * Database management
 * Application / script management

-## How do Content-Driven Policies work in detail?
+## How do content-driven policies work in detail?

 The text files in masterfiles/cdp_inputs/(e.g. 'registry_list.txt') are parsed